India Employer Forum

 A Changing World of Work

 In the mid-20th century, employment was synonymous with stability.
 Loyalty, conformity, and long service defined the workforce, offering job security and benefits in return.
-This system, epitomized by government offices and even large private organizations such as IBM is now giving way to a new paradigm.
+This system, epitomised by government offices and even large private organizations such as IBM is now giving way to a new paradigm.
 IBM, for instance, now reports that half its employees have been with the company for less than two years, and a significant portion work remotely.
 The shift is global and is mirrored in India, where over 79% of the workforce—35 crore people—engage in informal or non-permanent work.
 This shift reflects a structural transformation that must be understood and addressed to unlock India’s economic potential.

-Key Trends in India’s Changing Workforce
+Key Labour Market Trends in India

 India’s labor market is uniquely positioned.
 Around 56% of the workforce is self-employed, nearly 23% is on fixed-term contracts, and only around 22% works in organized employment or formal employment.
 Women face particularly acute challenges, with a low labor force participation rate of 36% further plummeting after age 34.
 This fluidity in employment, while partly driven by necessity, offers an opportunity to rethink labor policies and workforce strategies to align with emerging economic realities.